Good practices enable the University to achieve its objectives while maintaining an environment that focuses on ethics and accountability.

-- Make available to each employee a statement of the policies and standards with which they are expected to comply, emphasizing the importance of internal controls and the responsibility of each employee for effective internal controls.
+- Make available to each officer and employee a statement of the policies and standards with which they are expected to comply, along with detailed policies and procedures employees are expected to adhere to in completing their work.

 - Designate an Internal Control Officer to implement and review the internal control program.

-- Implement education and training efforts to ensure that employees have adequate awareness and understanding of internal control standards.
+- Implement education and training efforts to ensure that officers and employees have adequate awareness and understanding of internal control standards.